sgorgun/book-store-catalog/README.md

     * Add a guard clause to throw an `ArgumentNullException` in case the `authorName` or `isni` argument is `null`.
     * To remove the code duplication, use the constructor chaining approach.
 * Instance Methods
-    * The class must override `ToString` method to return the string representation of an object.
+    * The class must have `ToString` method to return the string representation of an object.
 If a ISNI is not set, the `ToString` method must return a value of the `AuthorName` property.
 If a ISNI is set, the `ToString` method must return values of the `AuthorName` and `Isni` properties - "Edgar Allan Poe (ISNI:0000000121354025)".

 ### BookPublication Class